-- We offer a holistic approach where learning takes place across the waking day this is especially true for PSHE - In KS3, 4 and 5, PSHE/RSE IS given designated timeslots in the timetable - The Individual topics have been chosen because of and have been adapted to take into account o the needs and starting points of our learners.
-The tasks and activities are differentiated to enable all to make progress. - The progress of students in PSHE/RSE is broken down into small steps -"I Can" statements based upon the P level descriptors and adapted to suit the needs of our students and to reflect the curriculum they are in engaged with.
-PSHE/RSE also supports the students to achieve their termly EHCP targets in their IEPs and progress towards these targets is also reviewed in the termly EHCP outcomes meetings. - We recognise that PSHE/RSE runs through our whole curriculum so we do not lose opportunities to capture progress towards PSHE/RSE targets in all the different subjects.
+- Each academic year is divided into 5 'Terms' of study, each lasting 8 weeks.
+For each term of teaching, a Topic Overview and scheme of work is produced.
+Teachers have access to schemes of work and will produce a medium term plan which includes a broad overview of the subject content to be covered, as well as a week-by-week breakdown, highlighting the aims of each lesson and the resources required.
+Planning also reflects how IEP targets, communication targets and other developmental aims are integrated with the academic content of lessons - We offer a holistic approach where learning takes place across the waking day this is especially true for PSHE - In KS3, 4 and 5, PSHE/RSE IS given designated timeslots in the timetable - The Individual topics have been chosen because of and have been adapted to take into account o the needs and starting points of our learners.
+The tasks and activities are differentiated to enable all to make progress. - The progress of students in PSHE/RSE is broken down into small steps -"I Can" statements based upon the old P level descriptors and adapted to suit the needs of our students and to reflect the curriculum they are in engaged with.
+PSHE/RSE also supports the students to achieve their termly EHCP targets in their IEPs and progress towards these targets is also reviewed in the termly EHCP outcomes meetings. - We recognise that PSHE/RSE runs through our whole curriculum so we do not lose opportunities to capture progress towards PSHE/RSE targets in all the different subjects. - Students are set targets broadly in line with the historic progression guidance and the students are expected to make the equivalent to a level of progress across the school year in PSHE/RSE. - Teaching and Learning is monitored via regular learning walks, formal and informal observation and termly internal and external moderation.

-- Students are set targets broadly in line with the historic progression guidance and the students are expected to make the equivalent to a level of progress across the school year in PSHE/RSE. - Teaching and Learning is monitored via regular learning walks, formal and informal observation and termly internal and external moderation. - Accreditation we offer our students external Accreditations in PSHE/RSE, AQA unit awards at entry and Pre entry Level and in the sixth form students have begun to access the OCR life and living skills award which also incorporates elements of our PSHE/RSE programme. - The delivery of PSHE/RSE is supported by the use of Sensory and Communication Strategies including TEACCH, Attention Autism, Augmented communication, PECS. - The delivery of PSHE/RSE is supported by extensive access to and opportunities within the community, developing life skills, helping the students to understand risk, being able to generalize learnt principles across a range of contexts.
+- Accreditation we offer students external Accreditations in PSHE/RSE, AQA unit awards at entry and Pre entry Level and in the sixth form students have begun to access the OCR life and living skills award which also incorporates elements of our PSHE/RSE programme. - The delivery of PSHE/RSE is supported by the use of Sensory and Communication Strategies including TEACCH, Attention Autism, Augmented communication, PECS. - The delivery of PSHE/RSE is supported by extensive access to and opportunities within the community, developing life skills, helping the students to understand risk, being able to generalize learnt principles across a range of contexts